Clifford Brown: Later career

-Roach's stature had grown as he recorded with a host of other emerging artists (including Bud Powell, Sonny Stitt, Miles Davis and Thelonious Monk) and co-founded Debut, one of the first artist-owned labels, with Charles Mingus.
-Having participated in the legendary Jazz at Massey Hall concert of 1953, the drummer had relocated to the Los Angeles area and had replaced Shelly Manne in the popular Lighthouse All Stars.
-Roach and Brown formed the joint Clifford Brown/Max Roach Quintet in the mid-1950s with tenor saxophonist Harold Land, pianist Richie Powell, and bassist George Morrow, with tenor saxophonist Sonny Rollins taking Land's place in 1955.
+Max Roach's stature had grown as he recorded with a host of other emerging artists (including Bud Powell, Sonny Stitt, Miles Davis, and Thelonious Monk) and co-founded Debut Records, one of the first artist-owned labels, with Charles Mingus.
+Having participated in the legendary Jazz at Massey Hall concert of 1953, the drummer had relocated to the Los Angeles area and had replaced Shelly Manne in the popular Lighthouse All-Stars.
+Roach and Brown formed the joint Clifford Brown / Max Roach Quintet in the mid-1950s including tenor saxophonist Harold Land, pianist Richie Powell, and bassist George Morrow, with tenor saxophonist Sonny Rollins taking Land's place in 1955.
 Brown was in the L.A. area from March to August 1954, on the invitation of Roach, who arrived on the West Coast with other well-regarded jazz musicians including Miles Davis and Charles Mingus.
 Prior to their first outing, the 1954 Pasadena Auditorium Concert, Roach included Brown on the basis that the two would be co-leaders.

 The band started when Brown and Roach rented a studio in California.
 With Brown able to play piano and drums in addition to trumpet, the co-leaders could experiment extensively with these instruments in the studio.
 They settled on the standard bebop quintet of trumpet, saxophone, piano, bass, and drums, with sax, piano, and bass players needed.
-When first choice tenor player Sonny Stitt chose his own musical direction, the bandleaders settled on sax player Teddy Edwards, former Count Basie bassist George Bledsoe, and unconventional pianist Carl Perkins.
-Though the lineup was short-lived, the group "sent shock waves throughout the jazz community," according to Sam Samuelson.
+When first choice tenor player Sonny Stitt chose his own musical direction, the bandleaders settled on saxophonist Teddy Edwards, former Count Basie Orchestra bassist George Bledsoe, and unconventional pianist Carl Perkins.
+Though the lineup was short-lived, the group "sent shock waves throughout the jazz community", according to Sam Samuelson.

 As the band was still deciding on its personnel, Brown and Roach met alto player and multi-instrumentalist Eric Dolphy, who had his own apartment where he hosted jam sessions.
 Among the jam sessions' musicians were future quintet members Harold Land and George Morrow.
-Bud Powell's brother Richie arrived in the L.A. area around this time and was recruited as the quintet's pianist.
+Richie Powell (brother to Bud) arrived in the L.A. area around this time and was recruited as the quintet's pianist.
 The band accepted recording session offers and Brown composed several tunes that were adopted by the new quintet.
 Meanwhile, a larger, fully arranged band was organized for one of the upcoming recording sessions by Jack Montrose of Pacific Coast Jazz Records.
-The session "embrace[d] West Coast cool" with "immaculately performed charts," according to reviewer Gordon Jack of Jazz Journal.
+The session "embrace[d] West Coast cool" with "immaculately performed charts", according to reviewer Gordon Jack of Jazz Journal.